 If I had any weddings I was attending this winter, I would love to wear this black dress with crystal detail hem and bell sleeves by Christian Siriano.
 It looks comfortable, completely elegant, has a little sparkle and the long sleeves for winter will surely keep me warm.

 Winter Wedding Guest Dresses and Outfits

 Now the fun part!
-What are some good options to wear during the winter weddings you may have coming up?
+What are some good options to wear to a winter wedding?
 I mentioned that velvet is a perfect option as it looks lush and keeps you warm.
 I love the deep jewel tone of this forest green Mac Duggal Long Sleeve Fit & Flare Velvet Embellished Cocktail Dress.
 It’s an easy choice considering its just one piece.
 All you have to add are some good dancing shoes and minimal jewelry!

 Finally, you know how I feel about a great jumpsuit and I feel they are ideal for a winter wedding.
 My mother is far from the traditional “Mother of the Bride,” so when looking for an outfit for my wedding she went non-traditional as expected.
 She opted for this Adrianna Papell Flutter One Shoulder Jumpsuit.
 I could tell even from pictures of her first trying it on how good she felt in it.
 My wedding was in 2019 and this jumpsuit is still available in red, coral or black.
 It’s fun and absolutely appropriate as a guest for a wedding.
 If you decide on this jumpsuit, I doubt there will be any regrets.

 Winter Wedding Guest Expert Styling Tips

 1. Choose warmth and comfort.

 This year’s faux fur jackets and accent pieces are the epitome of fashion meets function.
-Something like this Apparis Imani Faux Fur Coat can be worn over your cocktail dress or pant suit.
+Something like this Apparis Faux Fur Coat can be worn over your cocktail dress or pant suit.
 It looks polished and will keep you toasty.
 The best part is that you can keep this as a mainstay in your wardrobe for the rest of the season.

 2. Be mindful of your shoe choices.